rijj1/Django_Web_development/README.md

 # Django Web development
-Step to start Developing Using Django
+Step to start Developing Using Django from scratch

 ### 1. Enable Virtual Environment
 First run the below command to make a virtual environment